blairt/PhotoS3Uploader/README.md

 # Simple project to upload files to AWS S3

-This project uses the following technologies to upload a maximum of 10 file to a S3 bucket.
+This project uses the following technologies to upload a maximum of 10 files to a S3 bucket.

 ##### Technologies
 * Node.js